 - They see how these metrics measure both against their benchmark and their desired goal.

-- They think ways to improve each metric to drive better results.
+- They think of ways to improve each metric to drive better results.

-As you have seen before, this kind of analysis only takes into consideration a small part of what you can measure.
+As you’ve seen before, this kind of analysis only takes into consideration a small part of what you can measure.
 The key to analyzing your results isn’t just to optimize for opens and CTR, but for profitability.

 - Do they tend to come from a specific age group?